Day 1: Paris

 Individual arrival in Paris and hotel check in.
-At 6:00pm attend a welcome meeting with your guide and receive your bike.
-We then take our first ride together, a short trip to Notre Dame Cathedral and then back to the hotel.
-Dinner is on your own in this beautiful City of Light.
+At 6:00pm attend a welcome meeting with our assistant and receive your bike.

 Overnight in Paris.

-We begin our tour following the bike path through Paris taking in the beautiful and historic sites of the city.
-We ride through Bastille Square, along Canal St. Martin and next to the Villette Park, the largest park in Paris and home to Cité des Sciences et de la Musique.
+Begin your tour with a short ride to Notre Dame Cathedral.
+Then follow the bike path through Paris taking in the beautiful and historic sites of the city.
+Ride through Bastille Square, along Canal St. Martin and alongside Villette Park, the largest park in Paris and home to Cité des Sciences et de la Musique.

-We continue along canals leading us to the banks of the Seine and to the stunning Parc des Impressionistes in Rueil-Malmaison.
-Inspired by Monet's garden at Giverny, this park delights us with its famous bridge, colorful water lilies and unique landscape.
+Continue along canals leading to the banks of the Seine and to the stunning Parc des Impressionistes in Rueil-Malmaison.
 The day ends in Maisons Laffitte just steps from the castle, a fine example of French Baroque style built on the banks of the Seine to host King Louis XIV.

 Overnight in Maisons Laffitte.

-Our day starts in the shade of oaks and beeches as we ride through the St. Germain-en-Laye Forest and into the Oise Valley.
+Your day starts in the shade of oaks and beeches as you ride through the St. Germain-en-Laye Forest and into the Oise Valley.
 With its vibrant landscapes, this valley was a source of inspiration for many Impressionist painters including Daumier, Pissarro, Cézanne and Van Gogh.

 Overnight in Gisors.

-In the morning we continue our ride through the rich countryside and quaint villages of the Epte Valley.
+In the morning continue your ride through the rich countryside and quaint villages of the Epte Valley.
 See the beautiful Abbey in Saint-Germer-de-fly, stop for lunch in a typical French village, cool off as you dip your toes in the crisp clean natural spring waters of Haussez.
-The historic Forges-les-Eaux, once a spa retreat established in the XVI century, is our destination.
-Enjoy an evening stroll on the path around the lake, test your luck at the casino, or book a massage at the hotel spa.
+The historic Forges-les-Eaux, once a spa retreat established in the XVI century, is your destination.

 Overnight in Forges-les-Eaux.